thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/05-create-and-deploy-an-app.md

 ## Logging in and creating our Resource Group

+You can skip these steps if you followed along in section 3 when we set everything up.

 If you forgot the check if you were https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login[logged in] or not in an earlier step doing the rest of the workshop requires an authenticaded CLI.
 Remember we are using "--use-device-code" because, following good security practices, we can not wrap the login page in the Iframe we have here.

 ```execute